SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Wayne-Chen.md

 ### Interests

-we can be besties, but i can also help with any questions or advice you'd have. i also have chegg 8)
+raving, photography, rotting at home, spilling tea, and being spontaneous

 ### What to Expect From Me

-um struggling
+we can be besties, but i can also help with any questions or advice you'd have. i also have chegg 8)

 ### How I Envision My Relationship With My Mentee(s)